armory/documentation/_spinnaker/operator-config.md

   #        echo "hello world!"

-  # spec.expose - This section defines how Spinnaker should be publicly exposed
+  # spec.expose - This section defines how Spinnaker should be publicly exposed.
   expose:
-    type: service  # Kubernetes LoadBalancer type (service/ingress), note: only "service" is supported for now
+    type: service  # Kubernetes LoadBalancer type (service/ingress).
+Note that only "service" is supported for now.
     service:
       type: LoadBalancer

-      # annotations to be set on Kubernetes LoadBalancer type
+      # Annotations to be set on Kubernetes LoadBalancer type.
-      # they will only apply to spin-gate, spin-gate-x509, or spin-deck
+      # They only apply to spin-gate, spin-gate-x509, or spin-deck.
       annotations:
         service.beta.kubernetes.io/aws-load-balancer-backend-protocol: http
-        # uncomment the line below to provide an AWS SSL certificate to terminate SSL at the LoadBalancer
+        # Uncomment the line below to provide an AWS SSL certificate to terminate SSL at the LoadBalancer.
         #service.beta.kubernetes.io/aws-load-balancer-ssl-cert: arn:aws:acm:us-west-2:9999999:certificate/abc-123-abc

-      # provide an override to the exposing KubernetesService
+      # Provide an override to the exposing KubernetesService.
       overrides: {}
-      # Provided below is the example config for the Gate-X509 configuration
+      # The following example is an example config for the Gate-X509 configuration.
 #        deck:
 #          annotations:
 #            service.beta.kubernetes.io/aws-load-balancer-ssl-cert: arn:aws:acm:us-west-2:9999999:certificate/abc-123-abc